hydradatabase/docs/features/tls.md

 ---
-description: Hydra is secured with end-to-end encryption with publicly signed certificates.
+description: Hydra is secured with end-to-end encryption with publicly-trusted certificates.
 ---

 # 🔒 TLS